PACCAR Professor of Mechanical Engineering

-Alberto Aliseda is an Associate Professor in Mechanical
+Alberto Aliseda is the PACCAR Professor in Mechanical

 Engineering at the University of Washington, where he has been